abelsonlive/_site_/_posts/2013-12-17-scrape-the-gibson.md

 ## Databases

 We could stop here and probably be fine, but it's usually a better idea to save the data you scrape into a database.
 This way, if the script breaks midway through execution, we can retain the information we scraped up until that point.
-In addition, by using a database, we could also quickly construct an api or app on top of the data we scrape.
+In addition, by using a database, we can also quickly construct an API or app on top of the data we scrape.
 Luckily, [@pudo](http://www.twitter.com/) wrote an amazing python library called [dataset](http://dataset.readthedocs.org) that makes writing to a database as easy as writing json to a file.
 To incorporate it into our script, we only need to change three lines:

 <br/>